Fiduciary/Best Interest Development

 - The regulation itself does not create a new private right of action concerning a breach of fiduciary duty, though New Jersey securities law has an existing private right of action should a broker commit fraud or deceit.

 - Because the proposal has not been finalized, it was set to expire on April 14, 2020, under New Jersey law.
-To avoid this, the Governor issued an executive order on that date extending the deadlines for rulemaking for
+To avoid this, the Governor issued an executive order on that date extending the deadlines for rulemaking for state agencies until 90 days after the end of the current coronavirus health emergency.

 Rule Proposal to Require NJ Financial Industry to Put Customers’ Interests First